Univar Solutions (NYSE:UNVR) Receives New Coverage from Analysts at StockNews.com

-Stock analysts at StockNews.com assumed coverage on shares of Univar Solutions (NYSE:UNVR – Get Rating) in a research report issued on Monday.
-The firm set a “hold” rating on the basic materials company’s stock.
+StockNews.com assumed coverage on shares of Univar Solutions (NYSE:UNVR – Get Rating) in a research note published on Tuesday.
+The firm issued a hold rating on the basic materials company’s stock.

-A number of other equities analysts also recently commented on UNVR.
-Vertical Research downgraded shares of Univar Solutions from a “buy” rating to a “hold” rating in a report on Tuesday, March 14th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Univar Solutions from $32.00 to $40.00 in a report on Thursday, February 23rd.
-Barclays raised their target price on Univar Solutions from $33.00 to $36.00 and gave the company an “equal weight” rating in a research note on Tuesday, March 14th.
-Finally, Credit Suisse Group raised their target price on Univar Solutions from $35.00 to $36.00 and gave the company an “outperform” rating in a research note on Wednesday, February 22nd.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $35.33.
+A number of other research analysts have also recently commented on the company.
+Credit Suisse Group upped their price target on Univar Solutions from $35.00 to $36.00 and gave the stock an outperform rating in a research note on Wednesday, February 22nd.
+Vertical Research cut Univar Solutions from a buy rating to a hold rating in a research note on Tuesday, March 14th.
+Barclays upped their price target on Univar Solutions from $33.00 to $36.00 and gave the stock an equal weight rating in a research note on Tuesday, March 14th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price target on Univar Solutions from $32.00 to $40.00 in a research note on Thursday, February 23rd.
+One analyst has rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat.com, Univar Solutions currently has an average rating of Hold and an average price target of $35.33.

 Univar Solutions Inc distributes commodity and specialty chemical products, and provides related services worldwide.
 It offers epoxy resins, polyurethanes, titanium dioxide, fumed silica, esters, plasticizers, silicones, and specialty amines; ingredients for cleaners, detergents, and disinfectant products; and base stocks, performance-enhancing additives for lubricants and metalworking fluids.